Legal development

 1. The NDX is an equity index that includes 100 of the largest U.S. and non-U.S. non-financial companies listed on The Nasdaq Stock Market, based on market capitalization.
 The NDX is the underlying index for a number of major ETFs, and a significant amount of structured notes and structured CDs, issued both in and outside of the U.S., are linked to the NDX or those ETFs.

-2. In addition, pricing supplements, FWPs, underlier supplements and other disclosures that describe the NDX index methodology are likely to require some revisions to reflect a rule update of this kind.
+2. In addition, pricing supplements, FWPs, underlier supplements and other disclosures that describe the NDX index methodology are likely to require some revisions to reflect these rule updates.

 The information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.